vitjuli/pwv-study/README.md

 # pwv-study — Robust PWV Pipelines on Synthetic & Public Data

+The current repository is not full; it will be updated in May 2026.
+(Sorry)

-**Goal.** This repository provides a research-grade, NDA-safe implementation and comparison of three pulse wave velocity processing pipelines on PPG-like signals:
+**Goal.** This repository provides a research-grade, implementation and comparison of three pulse wave velocity processing pipelines on PPG-like signals:

 - **SegmentalProcessing (RTP-like)** — windowed preprocessing and fiducial extraction.